- Resources and references

 - All blood sampling techniques in the rat

-Where its use is unavoidable, retro-orbital bleeding should only be used under general anaesthesia.
-Because of the severity of the adverse effects that can occur with this technique, even in skilled hands, it is essential that it is conducted only by staff members competent (practiced) in the technique.
+Where its use is unavoidable, retro-orbital bleeding should only be used under terminal or general anaesthesia.
+Because of the severity of the adverse effects that can occur with this technique, even in skilled hands, it is essential that it is conducted only by staff members competent (practised) in the technique.

-Blood is collected from the venous plexus.
-The presence of a plexus rather than a sinus in the rat can lead to greater orbital tissue damage than in the mouse.
+Blood is collected from the venous sinus.
 The rat is restrained, the neck gently scruffed and the eye made to bulge.
 A capillary tube/pipette is inserted medially, laterally or dorsally.
-Blood is allowed to flow by capillary action into the capillary tube/pipette.
+Blood is allowed to flow by capillary action into the capillary tube/pipette, ensure proper aseptic technique is used.
 The sample obtained is a mixture of venous blood and tissue fluid, and is not representative of venous blood.

 |Number of samples||It is recommended that only one sample be taken.|

 |Sample volume||Up to 0.2 ml with recovery; Up to 0.5 ml non-recovery.|

 |Staff resource||One person is required to take the blood sample.|